Farrer Herschell, 1st Baron Herschell: Death

 In February 1899, while the commission was in full swing, Herchell slipped in the street and fractured his pelvis.
 His constitution, which at one time was a robust one, had been undermined by constant hard work, and proved unequal to sustaining the shock.
 On 1 March, only two weeks after the accident, he died at the Shoreham Hotel, Washington, a post-mortem examination revealing heart disease.
 John Hay, United States Secretary of State, at once telegraphed to Joseph Hodges Choate, the United States Ambassador to the United Kingdom, the deep sorrow felt by President William McKinley.
-Sir Wilfrid Laurier said the next day, in the parliament chamber at Ottawa, that he regarded Herschell's death as a misfortune to Canada and to the British Empire.
+The prime minister of Canada, Sir Wilfrid Laurier, said the next day in the Canadian House of Commons that he regarded Herschell's death as a misfortune to Canada and to the British Empire.

 A funeral service held in St John's Episcopal Church, Washington, was attended by the president and vice-president of the United States, by the cabinet ministers, the judges of the Supreme Court, the members of the joint high commission, and a large number of senators and other representative men.
 The body was brought to London in a British man-of-war, HMS Talbot and a second funeral service was held in Westminster Abbey, which was attended by Lord Halsbury, Lord Kimberley, Arthur Balfour and other representatives of the British, American, and Canadian governments.
 He was buried on 22 March 1899 at Tincleton, Dorset, in the parish church where he had been married.

 Personal life

 Herschell left a widow whom he had married in 1876, Agnes Adela, daughter of Edward Leigh Kindersley and granddaughter of Vice-Chancellor Richard Torin Kindersley.
 Lady Herschell died at Pau, Pyrénées-Atlantiques on 23 February 1902.
 They left a son, Richard Herschell (1878–1929), who succeeded as second baron, and three daughters: Helen Mowbray Herschell, Muriel Fanny Herschell, and Agnes Freda Forres.

-He was a member of a number of social clubs, including the Brooks's, the Athenaenum Club, the Windham Club, the Devonshire Club, and the National Liberal Club.
+He was a member of a number of social clubs, including Brooks's, the Athenaenum Club, the Windham Club, the Devonshire Club, and the National Liberal Club.
 He also received honorary degrees from the University of Oxford and the University of Cambridge.